LimeChain/matchstick/README.md

 There we go - we've tested our first event handler! 👏

-Now let's recap and take a look at some **User Stories**, which include what we already covered plus more useful things we can use **Subtest** for.
+Now let's recap and take a look at some **User Stories**, which include what we already covered plus more useful things we can use **Matchstick** for.

 ## User Stories 📝
 ### As a user I want to hydrate the store with a certain state